naltaki/naltaki-front/README.md

 # Naltaki

+The project is not finished yet.
+Stay tune.

 ## What and why

 Naltaki is an experimental project made to offer a substitute to Meetup.com.
 It is using Parse.com as a back end and React & Primer on the front end side.